 The amount of companies pledging to adapt to the hybrid model is constantly growing, and includes major names like Apple, Salesforce, Siemens, and more.
 No longer just a concept floated after the start of the pandemic, businesses of all shapes and sizes are actively buying in new workplace models.

 We won’t over blow this topic, but the trend is obvious: hybrid is here to stay.

 Rethinking the Physical Office Space

 Running parallel to the discussion on hybrid workplaces is the idea of reworking the physical office space.
-With vaccination rates reaching all-time highs, and businesses continuing to reopen, reinventing the office space will be a common trend in the workforce for 2022.
+With vaccination rates reaching all-time highs, and businesses continuing to reopen, reinventing the office space will be a common trend in workforce management for 2022.